apache/mesos/docs/fetcher.md

 - Local file sizes are probed with systems calls (that follow symbolic links).
 - HTTP/HTTPS URIs are queried for the "content-length" field in the header.
-This is performed by CURL.
+This is performed by `curl`.
 The reported asset size must be greater than zero or the URI is deemed invalid.
 - FTP/FTPS is not supported at the time of writing.
 - Everything else is queried by the local HDFS client.